← Back to Documentation

 • Monte Carlo draws random years with replacement (bootstrap), which preserves the empirical return distribution but not serial correlation.

 • When tax-aware mode is off, taxes, fees, and transaction costs are not modeled.
-When enabled, simplified flat federal rates are applied to traditional and taxable withdrawals.
-State tax, NIIT, and progressive brackets are not modeled.
+Flat tax-aware mode applies simplified federal rates to traditional and taxable withdrawals.
+Progressive tax-aware mode uses 2026 federal brackets, taxable Social Security, LTCG, NIIT, AMT, and optional IRMAA estimates; it is still not a full household tax return.